amwhalen/archive-my-tweets/README.md

 Setting Up a Cron Job
 ---------------------

 If you want to automatically update your tweets you'll need to set up a cron job.
-You can find more information on Cron elsewhere, but here's an example that uses wget to visit your cron.php every hour of the day:
+You can find more information on Cron elsewhere, but here's an example that run your cron.php every hour of the day:

+	0 * * * * /usr/bin/php /path/to/the/cron.php

+If you want to set up the cron remotely, use this instead:

 	0 * * * * /usr/bin/wget -O - -q -t 1 http://example.com/tweets/cron.php?secret=MY_SECRET